nathansh/APIPenguin/README.md

 * `cache_file` - Name of cache file.
 If using multiple instances, set a unique cache file name.
 Default is the domain name of the API call.
 * `cache_time` - Default: `3600` (hourly).
 Cache expiration time in seconds.
 * `data_type` - Default: `json`.
 If an XML or JSON data type isn't detected, you can manually set it
+* `manual_recache` - Default: `false`.
+You can bypass cache expiration and use the `refresh_cache()` with cron or something so that the no user has to wait for the API to be hit again.

 Default values: